zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-To utilize Trrack, developers will have to create and maintain a state for their application.
+To use Trrack, developers have to create and maintain a state for their application.
 This state should define variables for anything that designers would like to be tracked.
 Defining state explicitly is a critical part of implementing Trrack, but we often found that it also encourages good software engineering.

 State is usually a `javascript` object.
 If using `typescript` we can use `interface` or `type` to create a shape for our state as below.
+Here's an example where we track which dataset out of Anscombe's quartett shown, and which item is selected and hovered:

 ```ts
 interface State {